srcolinas/names-app/README.md

 * `download-data`: to download the dataset of names, parse, split the data into train and test sets and store it as .hdf5 file.

 Please use the `--help` option for more details.

+## How to use the web app

+1) First make sure you intall the additional requirements: [Zappa](https://github.com/Miserlou/Zappa) and [boto3](https://boto3.readthedocs.io/en/latest/)

+2) Deploy the app in your computer runing `pyhton flask_app.py` on the command line or in [AWS Lambda](https://aws.amazon.com/lambda/) using the Zappa command `zappa deploy dev`.

+3) Use the app by making an http GET request to `BASE_URL/infer/<name>` and you will get the corresponding label (Man or Woman).